 The 20th century saw the recognition of children's rights as distinct from parental rights, or the state's role in the protection of children.
 The League of Nations adopted the Geneva Declaration of the Rights of the Child in 1924.23 These rights included a child's right to receive the requirements for normal development, the right for a hungry child to be fed, the right of a sick child to receive health care, the right of orphans to shelter and the right of all children to protection from exploitation.
-This was followed by the United Nations Universal Declaration of Human Rights (1948) and in 1959 the United Nations Declaration of the Rights of the Child which encapsulated 10 principles for the protection and the right to protection from discrimination among other rights.24 This marked the first major international consensus on the fundamental principles of children's rights, and was notable for the recognition of special rights of the Child, the most widely ratified international human rights treaty in history, changed the way children were to be viewed and treated, emphasising their position as human beings with a distinct set of rights, instead of as passive objects.25
+This was followed by the United Nations Universal Declaration of Human Rights (1948) and in 1959 the United Nations Declaration of the Rights of the Child which encapsulated 10 principles for the protection of children's rights, including the universality of rights, the rights to special protection and the right to protection from discrimination.24 This marked the first major international consensus on the fundamental principles of children's rights, and was notable for the recognition of special rights for children that reflected their inherent vulnerability.
+In 1989 the Convention on the Rights of the Child, the most widely ratified international human rights treaty in history, changed the way children were to be viewed and treated, emphasising their position as human beings with a distinct set of rights, instead of as passive objects.25

-The 20th century also saw an increasing focus on children's wellbeing and happiness.
+The last 50 years has also seen an increasing focus on children's wellbeing and happiness.
 Childhood began to be regarded as an important stage of life in its own right.
-Greater academic interest in children, and subsequent research provided overwhelming evidence that physical, emotional and cognitive development in the womb, and in early childhood had a life-long and critical impact on a person's future wellbeing.26 This period lays the foundations for life.
+Greater academic interest in children and subsequent research, has provided overwhelming evidence that the experience in the womb and the physical, emotional and cognitive development in early childhood has a life-long and critical impact on a person's future wellbeing.26 This period lays down the foundations for life.
 There is now,

-'...unequivocal evidence that early experiences from birth to five years of age determine brain architecture and that, once formed, this provides the foundation for all future learning, behaviour and physical and mental health.27
+'...unequivocal evidence that early experiences from birth to five years of age determine brain architecture and that, once formed, this provides the foundation for all future learning, behaviour and physical and mental health.
+27